-The PSAE comprises assessments from three sources: (1) the ACT® Plus Writing, which includes tests in English, mathematics, reading, and science, and a writing test; (2) an ISBE-developed science test; and (3) two WorkKeys® assessments (Reading for Information and Applied Mathematics).
-Table 1. shows how these components combine to produce the four PSAE subject tests.
+The PSAE comprises assessments from three sources: (1) the ACT®, which includes tests in English, mathematics, reading, and science; (2) an ISBE-developed science test; and (3) two WorkKeys® assessments (Reading for Information and Applied Mathematics).
+Table 1.1 shows how these components combine to produce the three PSAE subject tests.